ActualMandM/NXaea/README.md

 # NXaea
-A C# file extractor and packer for Arcaea (Nintendo Switch).
+A C# file extractor and packer for the console version of Arcaea.

 ## Usage
 Drag a .pack/.json file onto NXaea to extract a pack file, or a folder to create a pack file.